 Velocity Frequent Flyer uses a distance-based award chart.
 You can view the Velocity reward seat points tables on the Velocity Frequent Flyer website.

 Velocity carrier charges are payable (in addition to taxes) when redeeming Velocity points for flights operated by Virgin Australia or Etihad Airways.

 When redeeming Velocity points, you can book one-way and return Reward Seats on the Virgin Australia website for travel on the following airlines:

 - Virgin Australia

 - Singapore Airlines

 When searching on the Virgin Australia, we recommend searching for one-way flights.
-If you’re searching for return flights, and there is Reward Seat availability in only one direction, the website will automatically display no award availability in both directions.
+If you’re searching for return flights, and there is Reward Seat availability in only one direction, the website might automatically display no award availability in both directions.